mcfadd/Job_Shop_Schedule_Problem/README.md

 pip
 gcc

-These can be installed with apt, yum, brew, etc.
+(These can be installed with apt, yum, brew, etc.)

-To install the other requirements do the following:

-1. clone repository
-2. (optional) create virtual env
-2. cd to the project directory
-3. run `pip install -r requirements`
+To install the other requirements, run `pip install -r requirements.txt`

 ### Build